GauravSingh1402/events-galore-frontend/README.md

 <p id="description">
 Events Galore is an event management platform built using the MERN stack with Material UI.
 It offers a convenient solution for event organizers and attendees to connect and manage various types of events.
 This project aims to provide a user-friendly experience for creating, discovering, and registering for events.</p>

+> The backend repository of the project is [here](https://github.com/GauravSingh1402/events-galore-backend)

 <h2>📃 Table of Contents</h2>

 * [Features](#features)